Space History News

 Registered: Aug 2007

-posted July 10, 2008 02:42 PM Click Here to See the Profile for Jay Chladek Click Here to Email Jay Chladek Edit/Delete Message Reply w/Quote
+posted 07-10-2008 02:42 PM Click Here to See the Profile for Jay Chladek Click Here to Email Jay Chladek Edit/Delete Message Reply w/Quote

 I agree.
-I missed the Saturn V, CM and Navigation episodes, but I caught the LM and Spacesuit ones and they were very good IMHO.
+I missed the Saturn V, command module and navigation episodes, but I caught the lunar module andsSpacesuit ones and they were very good.
 These are some of the best programs on the Apollo program I have ever seen, probably because they don't try to interject any drama for the sake of drama, but rather they just spell out what failure could cause.
-I didn't catch that Sington was part of this project, but seeing how the shots were framed and the film clips used, I am not surprised.
-They REALLY need to be convinced to release this on DVD if possible.

-Its also nice to see a buddy of mine (David Weeks) get mention in the credits as they utilized his plan sets for some of the framing shots.
-I've got a couple of Dave's plan sets in my stash and they are a GREAT resource for a modeling geek like me.
+It's also nice to see a buddy of mine (David Weeks) get mention in the credits as they utilized his plan sets for some of the framing shots.
+I've got a couple of Dave's plan sets in my stash and they are a great resource for a modeling geek like me.

 Jay Chladek